abdolence/slack-morphism-rust/docs/src/rate-control-and-retries.md

 ## Rate control params

-You can also customise rate control params using `SlackApiRateControlConfig`.
+You can also customise rate control params using `SlackApiRateControlConfig`:
+- To global rate limit all APIs and for all teams use:  `SlackApiRateControlConfig.global_max_rate_limit`.
+Default is not limited.
+- To rate limit all APIs and each team separately: `SlackApiRateControlConfig.team_max_rate_limit`.
+Default is not limited.
+- To change default tiers limits use `SlackApiRateControlConfig.tiers_limits`.
+Defaults are following the Slack recommendations (almost, there are slight differences to optimize bursting for Tier1).

 ## Enable automatic retry for rate exceeded requests